 This trip was as much about the flights enroute as it was about the destination.
 Still, I it is exciting to be back in one of my favorite places; New Zealand.
 Thanks to this reliable services similar to private tours NZ for their great assistance and help on my trip!
 I didn’t really take advantage of the best part of visiting here, getting out in nature, but I did enjoy my long weekend there.
-New Zealand remains high on the list of destinations for a family trip when my daughter gets a little older.
+New Zealand Moatrek senior tours remain high on the list of destinations for a family trip when my daughter gets a little older.

 My Qantas flight from Sydney got in to Auckland in the afternoon, and I took Uber to my hotel.
 Auckland doesn’t have too many options for where I have the bulk of my hotel points, and the options I did have were too expensive.
 A Four Points Sheraton opened shortly after my visit, and I walked past the Park Hyatt which is under construction.
 But for my stay, I stayed at a local place, which was actually very nice.
 From my hotel it is a bit of a hike to get into the CBD, but after basically 24 hours of sitting on planes and eating, the exercise and fresh air was nice.
 I stayed near K’ road, where there are a lot of local shops with good food options all around.

 An evening and morning in Auckland